LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotsStatus/overview.md

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/botsStatus_dashboard.png">

+* **Active agents**: The number of agents where the Bot Agent Connector status is "Online"
+* **Agents not connected to Conversational Cloud**: The number of agents where the Conversational Cloud Connection status is "Not Connected"
+* **Agents not connected to Bot Server**: The number of agents where the Bot Server Connection status is "Not Connected"
+* **Stopped agents**: The number of agents where the Bot Agent Connector status is "Stopped"

 Note that "N/A" for "Not Applicable" is shown in cases where an actual value doesn't apply or make sense.

 ### Statuses